polyipseity/information/special/academia/HKUST/PHYS 1002/outline.md

 - brief history of the [Ancient Greece](../../../../general/Ancient%20Greece.md) ::: rose to power around 800 BC and well-established by about 500 BC, famous for Ancient Greek philosophy
   - [Ancient Greek philosophy](../../../../general/Ancient%20Greek%20philosophy.md) ::: Greek philosophers tried to understand nature with rational explanations over mythological ones, e.g. empirical observations, mathematics, models of nature
     - Ancient Greek philosopher examples ::: Socrates (469–399 BC), Plato (428–348 BC), Aristotle (384–322 BC)
-      - Socrates (469–399 BC) ::: Credited as one of the founders of Western philosophy; Plato’s teacher
+      - Socrates (469–399 BC) ::: Credited as one of the founders of Western philosophy; Plato's teacher
       - Plato (428–348 BC) thinking ::: Earth at the center of the universe; all natural motions are perfectly circular; all celestial objects are perfect spheres
       - Aristotle (384–322 BC) thinking ::: five elements: _earth_, _water_, _air_, _fire_, _quintessence_; moving objects spontaneously come to rest without external driving force
     - Ancient Greek philosophy & science ::: Ancient Greek philosophy based their thinking on philosophical reasoning, including apparent perfection, which is not necessarily science.
 - [model](../../../../general/model.md)
-  - models of nature ::: Models that explain the nature.
+  - models of nature ::: models that explain the nature
 - [geocentric model § Ancient Greece](../../../../general/geocentric%20model.md#Ancient%20Greece)
   - Greek geocentric model ::: about 400 BC by Plato; Earth is the center of the universe and all other celestial objects have perfectly circular orbits
 - [questions § 2024-07-04](questions.md#2024-07-04)